 Purchasers of Units in the Rights Offering will experience an immediate dilution of the net tangible book value per share of our common stock.
-Our net tangible book value as of December 31, 2018 was approximately \$2,751,599 million, or \$0.11 per share of our common stock (based upon 26,143,419shares of our common stock on an as-exchanged basis with respect to the shares of Exchangeco that can be exchanged for shares of common stock of the Company).
+Our net tangible book value as of December 31, 2018 was approximately \$2,751,599, or \$1.05 per share of our common stock (based upon 2,614,342 shares of our common stock on an as-exchanged basis with respect to the shares of Exchangeco that can be exchanged for shares of common stock of the Company and taking into account the one-for-ten reverse stock split effective on May8, 2019).
 Net tangible book value per share is equal to our total tangible assets less our total liabilities, divided by the number of shares of our outstanding common stock.